Employment at NATO International Staff

 - Results: at the end of the test session, candidates will receive a print-out of their test results.

-- Language: all candidates will be tested on the MS applications in English or French, depending on the language profile/choice of language of the candidate.
+- Language: all candidates will be tested on the MS applications in English.

 Candidates who do not succeed in the Microsoft Office Proficiency Tests may not be considered for retesting before at least six months have elapsed.

 Category C: Manual and technical posts (technicians, plumbers, electricians, handymen, drivers, firefighters, security guards

 Category C is divided into six grades designated C.6 to C.1; it covers the posts held by ancillary, operative, mechanical, manual or custodial personnel.